 Don’t be intimidated if you are not mechanically inclined.
 You really can’t break anything.

 First, the obvious.
-When installing your Glock replacement barrel, take safety seriously.
+When installing your replacement barrel in your Glock, take safety seriously.

 1. Ensure there is no magazine in the gun and pull the slide to the rear to visually inspect the chamber.